kmcelwee/fsi-web-scraping-seminar/seminar-2/index.md

 **July 23, 2021 (1:30-4:20pm)**

-Seminar goals:

-* Understand basics of manipulating tabular data with Pandas.
-* Draw inspiration from accessible research driven by APIs.
-* Generate basic plots with data collected from the previous.
+By the end of this seminar, I hope that you'll be able to manipulate tabular data using Pandas, generate plots with Pandas and Matplotlib, and learn about sentiment analysis.